Coulomb chronometry to probe the decay mechanism of hot nuclei: From sequential to simultaneous break-up

 We now characterize the two splittings by their relative orientation.
-Fig.\ref{fig:thDist} shows the evolution of the anisotropy (\anis) of the distribution of the angle, $\theta$, between the two separation axes (see Fig.\ref{fig:obs}) as a function of the beam energy.
-At the lowest beam energies, the angular distribution presents a ``U'' shape (inset of Fig.\ref{fig:thDist}) which is characteristic of fission of an equilibrated system \cite{Vigdor1980Anisotropy} with angular momentum.
-With increasing beam energy, the angular distribution flattens ($\text{\anis}=1$) and then shows a maximum centered on $\theta\sim90$\textdegree (inset of Fig.\ref{fig:thDist}), leading to an anisotropy lower than $1$.
-Such an anisotropy is unexpected for an isolated fissioning system and suggests the presence of a Coulomb final state interaction, where the Coulomb field of the first emitted fragment focalises the other two more perpendicularly to the first separation axis.
-Without going into a detailed discussion of the Coulomb final state interaction, it is clear at this point that the presence of such an anisotropy requires the second splitting to take place at a distance from the first emitted fragment of the same order of magnitude as the distance between the center of the fissioning fragments at scission.
+Fig.\ref{fig:vthist}(a$-$d) show the distribution of the angle $\theta$ between the two separation axes (see Fig.\ref{fig:obs}) for different beam energies.
+At the lowest beam energies, the angular distribution presents a ``U'' shape (Fig.\ref{fig:vthist}(a)) which is characteristic of fission of an equilibrated system \cite{Vigdor1980Anisotropy} with angular momentum.
+With increasing beam energy, the angular distribution flattens (Fig.\ref{fig:vthist}(b$-$c)) and then develops a maximum centered on $\theta\sim90$\textdegree (Fig.\ref{fig:vthist}(d)), leading to anisotropy values $\text{\anis}<1$.
+The latter behaviour is unexpected for an isolated fissioning system and suggests the presence of large final state interactions, where the Coulomb field of the first emitted fragment focuses the other two more perpendicularly to the first separation axis.
+It is clear that the presence of such an anisotropy requires the second splitting to take place at a distance from the first emitted fragment of the same order of magnitude as the distance between the centers of the fissioning fragments at scission.
+It is these Coulomb proximity effects which we will now use in order to deduce the time interval between the two splittings.